awslabs/multi-az-workshop/content/lab-2/index.en.md

 ![cross-zone-off](/static/cross-zone-off.png)

 Do the same thing for the other target group whose name starts with "*`multi-EKSAp-`*".
 Once that is complete, you've disabled cross-zone load balancing for all of the target groups behind your ALB.
 This means requests received by an ALB node in one AZ will only send traffic to EC2 and EKS nodes in the same AZ.
 That's our first step in implementing AZI.
-If we were using VPC endpoints or other zonal services in our service, we'd want to be sure our compute resources and the code they are running were configured to use the resource in the same AZ that they are located in.
+If we were using VPC endpoints or other zonal services in our application, we'd want to be sure our compute resources and the code they are running were configured to use the resource in the same AZ that they are located in.

 ## Implementing AZI for Istio on EKS